divineajaegbu4/Portfolio/team/divine-ajaegbu.md

 ### **Note App**

 This Note App utilizes HTML, CSS, and JavaScript.
 It will allow you to create notes and save.
+See:
-See [website](https://yummy-pig.surge.sh/index.html)
+[website](https://yummy-pig.surge.sh/index.html)

 ### **Calculator**